 Betterment IRA Review, and Other Account Types

 Because so many users start Betterment IRAs, this account type is worth a little extra attention.
-In short, an individual retirement account (IRA) helps with retirement planning.
+In short, an individual retirement account (IRA) helps with retirement savings.

-You can also use Betterment's retirement calculator to find out how much you need to retire.
-As a result, you'll be able to you choose the right retirement account.
+You can also use Betterment's retirement calculator to find out how much you need to meet your retirement goals.
+As a result, you'll be able to choose the right retirement account.

 Which one is best depends on tax deference preferences and retirement goals.
 Either way, Betterment’s visualization tools make it easy to see the advantages of each tax model.

-Also, users can start taxable accounts, 401k, trust accounts, and 529 plans.
+Also, users can start taxable accounts, 401(k), trust accounts, and 529 plans for college planning.

 By now, you're probably wondering how Betterment works.